PrincetonUniversity/PsyNeuLink/docs/source/index.rst

 implementing models of various forms of processing, learning, and control, and its Library includes examples that combine these components to implement published models.
-As an open source project, its suite of components is meant to be enhanced and extended, and its library is meant to provide an expanding repository of models, written in a concise, executable, and easy to interpret form, that can be shared, and compared by the scientific community.
+As an open source project, its suite of components is meant to be enhanced and extended, and its library is meant to provide an expanding repository of models, written in a concise, executable, and easy to interpret form, that can be shared, compared, and extended by the scientific community.

 .. _What_PsyNeuLink_IS: